Updated on May 2022

 Don’t believe me?
 One study in the US concluded that it was necessary to plan for better time management amongst its student nurse body, in order to reduce stress levels and improve academic motivation.
 Another study The Journal of Business noted, conclusively, that poor time management and increased stress were linked.

 The problem then is that once we’re in that state of heightened anxiety, where our heads are beginning to spin and we can’t remember which day of the week we’ve made it to, it becomes more difficult to sit down and formulate a clear plan for our time.
-For that reason, starting out with good time management practices from an early age is a better solution to stress all round.
+For that reason, starting out with good time management practices from an early age is a better solution to stress all around.
 If it’s already too late for that and you find yourself in the eye of the storm, so to speak, don’t worry.
 Time management skills can improve with the right sort of support.

 Poor time management has us run ragged.
 It’s happened to every one of us at some point — a “dropped ball” at work or at home which knocks everything out of kilter and makes us feel out of control.
 And where we perceive that we’re lacking in control, we become stressed and short-tempered.
 We may start to resent others because we feel as though they’re piling tasks onto us which we don’t have the time for, but the problem here lies with us, not them.
 If we don’t manage our time well and we fall behind or fail to say ‘No’ when we really ought to, we’re sabotaging ourselves.